High Conflict Practice Pathway

 From 1st November 2017, practitioners from the internal advisory group have been using the ideas from the pathway as part of its ongoing development.
 They have not been using the proposed new assessment tools.
 These will not be in use until after external stakeholders have had the opportunity to feed in their views and after the full training programme that will accompany the formal launch of the pathway.

 This early use will not only assist assessment of the impact of parental conflict in these cases but will also help identify any improvements that can be made to the pathway.
-This initial review stage will last for three months before further developments are incorporated and the national launch in Spring 2018.

 Can I volunteer to be assessed using the pathway?